davepaulsanders/Note-Taker/README.md

 ## Screenshots

-## Installation
+## Installation and Start Up

 To install, `git clone` the repository and run `npm install` to install dependencies.
+The server can be started by running `npm start` in the terminal, and then visiting the appropriate localhost.

 ## Live site

-You can visit the site at:
+You can visit the site [here!](https://git.heroku.com/note-taker-heroku3.git)

 ## Technologies